Zeltiq Aesthetics: History

 The company made money from selling the machines, and also charged doctors for each procedure they did with the machine.
 Because the procedure was elective surgery, people paid out of pocket for it.
 By the end of 2010, the company had raised $75 million in financing over four rounds of funding.

 The device received FDA clearance to be marketed for removing love handle fat from people's sides in September 2010 and from the stomach in 2012.
 It has also been approved by Health Canada and the European Union.
 By late 2010 CoolSculpting had been introduced as a body-sculpting procedure in Europe, Asia and Canada.
 By 2011, Zeltiq was approved to market the procedure in 46 countries.

 CoolSculpting became popular in the United States around 2011.
 In the first half of that year, Zeltiq's revenues grew four-fold to $31.6 million, though it was still operating at a small loss.
 Zeltiq filed for an initial public offering later that year.
 The IPO raised $91 million.

 By January 2012, there had been 150,000 CoolSculpting treatments.
 In 2014, Zeltiq introduced a new model of the CoolSculpting device obviating the suction cup and was cleared by the FDA for use on thighs.

 As of 2014 the company's device led the market for cryolipolysis.

 In February 2017 Zeltiq was purchased by Allergan for $2.48 billion.

 As of June 2020, CoolSculpting has been cleared to treat the abdomen, love handles (flanks) upper arm, back fat, bra fat, banana roll, submental area, and thighs.

-CoolSculpting Side Effects
+CoolSculpting side effects

 Linda Evangelista claims CoolSculpting procedure she underwent resulted in an uncommon side effect paradoxical adipose hyperplasia, experienced by under 1% of the patients, and causing fatty tissue to thicken and expand, the outcome contrary to the expected from the procedure.
+Other studies, however, indicate that side effects are common on a per-patient basis, since a typical patient receives multiple treatments.

 Side effects under 1% (1 on 100) are called: "uncommon" by EMA, while they need to be under 1 on 1,000, to be called: "rare" and under 1 on 10,000, to be called: "very rare".
 If the side effect equals 1%, EMA scale calls it a "common" side effect.